 If not, please talk to us as you may qualify for the Emergency Benefit, or we may have an agreement with the country where you’ve been living.

-If you have a health condition, injury or disability
+Have a health condition, injury or disability

 - permanently and severely restricted in your capacity to work because of a health condition, injury or disability.
 This means you: